Facts about Beyoncé

 Beyoncé married Jay-Z in April of 2008, and in November of that year she released a new album, I Am… Sasha Fierce.
 Beyoncé won six Grammy awards for the album, including song of the year, best R&B song, and best female R&B vocal performance for “Single Ladies (Put a Ring On It).”

 Among her other accomplishments, Beyoncé sang at halftime for Super Bowl XLVII in 2013 and again at Super Bowl 50 in 2016.
-In April of 2016 she released another highly-anticipated album, Lemonade.
-Her other albums include 4 (2011) and Beyoncé (2013).
+In April of 2016 she released another highly-anticipated album, Lemonade, along with an hour long film on cable television that dominated music video awards later.

 Beyoncé and Jay-Z have a daughter, Blue Ivy Carter, born January 7, 2012, and twins born in June of 2017: son Sir Carter and daughter Rumi… Originally billed as Beyoncé Knowles, she now prefers to be known by the single name Beyoncé, in the manner of Prince and Sting… She was named ASCAP’s Songwriter of the Year in 2001, becoming the first African-American woman ever to win that award… Beyoncé and Stevie Wonder won a Grammy award in 2006 their duet “So Amazing”… When Beyoncé checked into the hospital to give birth to Blue Ivy, she used the pseudonym “Ingrid Carter”… She is sometimes called “Queen Bey,” with her fans known collectively as the BeyHive (pronounced “beehive”).